Illinois became the first state to eliminate cash bail. Here’s how it’s working.

 “Eventually, we will have to hire more staff,” Garrison said.
 “Unfortunately, that’s just not available.”

 Garrison said even if they had more money, there aren’t attorneys available to hire.
-Macoupin County is part of Illinois’ Fourth Judicial District.
+Macoupin County is part of Illinois’4th Judicial District.
 It includes 41 counties in central Illinois.
-This year, only 55 new lawyers were sworn in in the Fourth District, fewer than one-and-a-half attorneys per county.
+This year, only 55 new lawyers were sworn in in the 4th District, fewer than 11⁄2 attorneys per county.

 “What we can’t let happen is for this to be implemented in very inconsistent ways, or not implemented at all, right?”
 Shames said.
 “Because then you’re gonna end up with a system of very unequal justice.”